Fire breaks out at Changi Village hawker centre, no injuries reported

 The Singapore Civil Defence Force (SCDF) said it was alerted to the incident at about 5.35am and dispatched a fire engine.

-The fire involved "contents of a kitchen stove," according to the SCDF, adding that it was extinguished by members of the public using a dry powder extinguisher.
+The fire involved "contents of a kitchen stove" and "exhaust ducting" according to the SCDF, adding that it was extinguished by members of the public using a dry powder extinguisher before SCDF arrived.

 There were no reported injuries, and the cause of the fire is under investigation.